Dredge Pumps

 Portable Dredge Pumps

 The portable dredge pumps by DAE Pumps offer a great advantage to many companies and individuals with smaller dredging projects.
 These dredge pumps are lighter weight and come with mobile units to transport the dredge systems.
-Consequently, the pontoon dredge pumps and diver-operated pumps make ideal portable pond suction dredges, lagoon dredging, and river mining equipment, and others types of dredging gear.
+Consequently, the pontoon dredge pumps and diver-operated pumps make ideal portable pond suction dredges, lagoon dredges, and river mining equipment.

 What is a Dredge Pump